Michael Blagievsky: Biography

-Michael Ivanovich Kobozev was born in 1874 in the village of Spas-Leonovschina, Egorievsky Uyezd, Moscow Governorate, to the deacon of the Church of Transfiguration Ioann (Ivan) Lvovich Kobozev.
+Michael Ioannovich Kobozev was born on 4 February 1874 in the village of Spas-Leonovschina, Egorievsky Uyezd, Moscow Governorate, to Ioann Lvovich Kobozev, the deacon of the Church of the Transfiguration and his mother.
 In 1892 he finished Skopin theological school with the qualifications to enter Ryazanian seminary.
 However, he went into teaching and worked as an intern tutor at the parochial school of the village of Dimovo, Skopin Uyezd.
 In 1894 he received a primary school teacher’s certificate and started work at the parochial school of the Murzinka village, Skopin Uyezd, Ryazan Governorate.
 In 1897 he got a certificate of a worship vocalist.

-In 1898 he was raised to deacon and commissioned to the village of Blagie, Ranenburg Uyezd, Ryazan governorate.
+In 1898 he was ordained as a deacon and commissioned to the village of Blagie, Ranenburg Uyezd, Ryazan governorate.
 There he taught the Bible at the local parochial school.

-In 1910 he was commissioned to the Church of Ascension in Ranenburg.
+In 1910 he was commissioned to the Church of the Ascension in Ranenburg.
 In 1913 he was appointed to teach the Bible at the Luchinskoe school.
-For his good teaching work he was awarded with a silver medal.
-Soon after he was raised to priest.
-After the Revolution, in the building across the Church of Ascension the Bolsheviks founded their office.
+For his good teaching he was awarded with a silver medal.
+Soon after he was ordained as a priest.
+After the Revolution, in the building across the Church of the Ascension the Bolsheviks founded their office.
 Soon the church was closed down.
-In 1932 Michael Kobozev was transferred to the village of Dmitrievsky Borovok, Novo-Derevensky district, and left the family in Ranenburg.
-In 1933 he was raised to protopriest.
-In 1937 many priests of the district were arrested.
-Michael Kobozev was arrested on October 26, 1937.
+In 1932 Fr.
+Kobozev was transferred to the village of Dmitrievsky Borovok, Novo-Derevensky district, and left the family in Ranenburg.
+In 1933 he was raised to the rank of protopope.
+In 1937 many priests of the district were arrested, with Fr.
+Kobozev being arrested on 26 October that year.